Tasting menu – yes or no?

 Tasting menu celebrates the philosophy of a restaurant.
-It consists of a sequence of signature dishes - original dishes invented by a respective chef and his/her team, in which a lot of “blood, sweat and tears” were put in.
+It consists of a sequence of signature dishes – original dishes invented by a respective chef and their team, in which a lot of “blood, sweat and tears” were put in.

 Designing signature dishes and choosing a selection of them for a composition called the tasting menu is a time-consuming and hard-labouring task.

-If a tasting menu is conceptually on point, technically well done, originally plated and properly served – it can catapult guests to a gastronomic heaven and, trust me - that is a one experience they never forget.
+If a tasting menu is conceptually on point, technically well done, originally plated and properly served, it can catapult guests to a gastronomic heaven and, trust me, that is a one experience they never forget.

 Why would you ever order a tasting menu?